 A business consultancy that helps clients with projects in all areas of creative and cultural practice.
 It was founded by Henry Lydiate, one of the UK’s most respected visual arts legal specialists, with over 30 years experience in working with artists to resolve their legal problems.
 Henry, together with his colleagues, provide specialist legal responses to visual artists and craftspeople in London through our free Artlaw information service, as well as being the author of the Artlaw archive, and online knowledge bank of art related legal articles published since 1976 in Art Monthly magazine, and available to view for free on Artquest.

 University of the Arts London supported advice and information portal for issues on intellectual property for creative business.
-The Own-it website contains a large knowledge bank of useful articles and links on any intellectual property related question, as well as an overview of intellectual property and how it can be protected and exploited.
-We share online information and advice with Own-it, and have a reciprocal referral arrangement for enquiries with our Artlaw legal advice service.
+The Creative IP website contains a large knowledge bank of useful articles and links on any intellectual property related question, as well as an overview of intellectual property and how it can be protected and exploited.
+We share online information and advice with Creative IP, and have a reciprocal referral arrangement for enquiries with our Artlaw legal advice service.

 Camden Arts Centre